GitOfSander/java_coffee-machine/README.md

 </pre>

 # Usage
-Download the release and go in your terminal where you placed coffee_machine.jar and run:
+Download the release and go in your terminal where you placed java_coffee-machine.jar and run:

 <pre>java -jar java_coffee-machine.jar</pre>